Parking Citations

 Always park within a proper stall.
 A proper stall is defined by painted lines on both sides of your vehicle.
 During the winter, when snow may cover the lines, use the layout of nearby vehicles and curbs to park correctly within the row.
 Areas without markings aren't legal parking spaces.
 Vehicles that are not parked in a legally defined parking stall, blocking multiple spaces, or stick out into the roadway can be cited.
 Be considerate of others and make sure your vehicle fits properly into the space.

-7. Avoid Disabled Parking Spaces
+7. Avoid Mobility-Impaired Parking Spaces

 8. Do Not Use Visitor Spaces